-In our previous post dated May 2, 2022, we explored New Jersey law concerning public sidewalks.
+In our previous post, we explored New Jersey law concerning public sidewalks.
 Today’s post aims to provide an overview of New Jersey law and injuries sustained on private premises.

 Common Law: Three Types of Visitors

 Traditionally at common law, there are three categories of relationships between a landowner and a visitor.
 Each one requires something different from the landowner.
 Whether a fall occurred within a store, on the grounds of a business, or at a friend or acquaintance’s home, the first step will be to determine whether the premises owner owed the injured individual a duty of care.